-Lawyers Defending Juveniles Charged As Adults in Virginia
+Juveniles Charged as Adults Attorneys in Fairfax, Virginia

 Juvenile criminal defense lawyers in Fairfax defend children charged as adults in all Northern Virginia courts.

 You have come to the right law firm.
-The juvenile criminal defense attorneys at the Sprano Law Firm in Fairfax have developed specialized expertise in this unique area of law over the years.
+The juvenile criminal defense attorneys at The Sprano Law Firm, LLP in Fairfax have developed specialized expertise in this unique area of law over the years.

 The second type of transfer, under Virginia Code 16.1-269.1 (B), is called an automatic transfer, because neither the judge nor the prosecutor has any discretion.
 The statute simply provides that any time a juvenile over the age of 14 is charged with 1st Degree Murder or Aggravated Malicious Wounding, the juvenile court shall hold a preliminary hearing to determine probable cause for the crime, and then transfer the case to Circuit Court for trial as an adult.
 In cases like this, our lawyers have tried to convince the judge to let the child serve at least a portion of his or her sentence in juvenile detention, as well as keeping the total sentence as low as possible.